zwer2s/test_task/README.md

 ### Task
 1. Clone this repo
 2. Create separate feature branch
-3. Write your Python code that answers the questions
+3. Write your Python code that answers the above questions
-4. Create PR into this repo
+4. Create PR into the master branch
 5. Share the PR link with our HR

-**Pay attention, that your code should follow PEP8 standards.** It should be easy to read, effective and explicit.
+**Pay attention, that your code should follow PEP8 standards.**
+It should be easy to read, effective and explicit.